WhiteHades/Python/readme.md

-# A collection of codes made from Python.
+A collection of codes made made in Python.